The Internal Audit Department’s mission is Analyzing Education Independently and Objectively for Utah.

-The Utah State Board of Education (USBE) is required by the Utah State Legislature Title 63I-5-201(4) to direct the establishment of an internal audit program.
-The Internal Audit Department of USBE was established by the Utah Office of Administrative Rules Rule R277-116 and has the authority to audit all agencies governed by or provided resources by USBE, including:
+Utah State Legislature Utah Code Title 63I-5-201(4): Internal Auditing Programs, State Agencies directs the Utah State Board of Education (USBE) to establish an internal audit program.
+The Internal Audit Department of USBE has the authority to audit entities governed by or provided resources by the USBE, including:

 Any organization receiving taxpayer dollars through federal or state appropriations, grants, contracts, or sub-awards, is trusted to safeguard those funds and ensure they are used in compliance with the regulations and intent of the awarding party.
 The hotline is maintained by the Internal Audit Department of the Utah State Board of Education (USBE) and it is a venue for citizens, educators, employees, and other stakeholders to request audits or report concerns related to any of the agencies governed by or provided resources by USBE.